 Jesus Christ forgives my sin, (Forgives your sin, forgives our sin.)
 Jesus Christ forgives my sin.
 (He’s my Savior!)

-Have fun teaching your lesson on the great forgiver of all time — Jesus Christ.
+Have fun teaching your lesson on the great forgiver of all time—Jesus Christ.
 Then sing this song often throughout the class.
 Help the kids learn both parts of the song.
 Enjoy using your creativity as you experiment with a variety of words.

 Also keep in mind that when using words, you have different ways of delivering them.
-Say some words short, or staccato, and others drawn out.
+Say some words short, or staccato, and others are drawn out.
 You can also vary the volume.
 These simple changes will keep your words interesting and just plain fun.

 Lisa Cowman ministers to children in Norwalk, Ohio.
-Please keep in mind that phone numbers, addresses, and prices are subject to change.